mpv-player/mpv/DOCS/man/options.rst

     different demuxers and will not work with this option.
 They still can be played directly, without using this option.

+    This option differs from specifying playlist files directly as arguments.
+    The playlists specified by ``--playlist`` are expanded at startup, while playlist files specified directly as arguments are expanded only when the list is being played.
+Note that this expansion is not recursive, except in the case of ``--playlist=<directory>``, where expansion follows the ``--directory-mode`` option.

     By default, mpv doesn't play URLs from playlists which are considered unsafe.
 If you trust the playlist file, you can disable any security checks with ``--load-unsafe-playlists``.
 Because playlists can load other playlist